A coming cybersecurity schism?

 Something has to give

 Customer support people are at their wits end (which is why they're being replaced by AI voices that have no feelings, soul or conscience).
-Many companies have simply given up on supporting their insecure wares, and when the Digital Markets Act comes into effect they will just walk away rather than adapt and incur the expense of taking responsibility for civil cybersecurity.
+Many companies have simply given up on supporting their insecure wares, and when the Digital Markets Act comes into effect they will just walk away rather than adapt and incur the expense of taking responsibility for civic cybersecurity.

 The police, where they even investigate these things, are exasperated.
 They are understaffed, underfunded and conflicted.
 They tell victims to "report it to the company", hoping the problem will just disappear and knowing the victims will never get redress.
 What are the police to realistically do with "cyber-bullying" when the parents and schools wash their hands of responsibility?

 Schools don't know what to do.
-Most teachers now support a ban on smartphones for under-16s, but are stuck with school laptops that use insecure US commercial software and don't have the internal IT skills to move pupils to safer, more appropriate Linux operating systems.
+Most teachers now support a ban on smartphones for under-16s, but are stuck with school laptops that use insecure US commercial software and don't have the internal IT skills to move pupils to safer, more appropriate GNU/Linux operating systems.

 The idea that we have a choice and have a right to control over our own technological devices and digital lives is constantly under threat of being taken from people.
 Because that's profitable.
 Dependency and protection rackets (which is not the same as security) are new products for the "insecurity industry" to sell.
 They operate under the broken window fallacy of creative destruction.